Table of Contents

 touch size.

-For examples of how GestureBuilder
+For examples of how GestureBuilder objects can be used to

 manipulate the gesture information, see How to Use the GestureBuilder class (Section 5.7.3).